 Choose options

-Treat Yourself to the Cawood Viking Sword, 11th Century
+Treat yourself to the Cawood Viking Sword, 11th century

 The Viking sword of Cawood, 11th century

-Special features:
+Special Features:

-- 5160 carbon steel
+- Carbon steel 5160

-- Including a contemporary cover;
+- Including a contemporary case;

 Details: